uunicorn/rotax-dcdi/README.md

 All experiments were done on the old SMD module PN 965358.

+Note: all measurements and calculations here are vague and approximate.
+The whole thing was only done out of curiosity and to understand how things work.

 # Understanding what to expect from the charging coils

 According to the manual, stator has 10 poles, 8 of which are allocated for alternator and remaining two are independent charging coils supplying power to each DCDI module.